 Anyone can learn how to draw

-These drawings come from a colleague at Dashe & Thomson who just began learning how to draw in the last month (with the help of the resources below).
+These drawings come from a colleague here at Dashe who just began learning how to draw in the last month.
 If he can learn how to draw by investing only 20 minutes a day for less than a month, so can anyone else.

 Stop automatically turning to your veritable crutch.
 Drawing is a skill that will improve your thinking, learning, and creativity.
 If you want to excel as an instructional designer, you must draw … and if you feel you must learn to draw first, do it now!